digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_intro.md

 ## Example: Media Synchronicity Theory (Dennis et al. 2006)

-Rationale: impossible for an individual empirical study because there would be too many variables that must vary (just imagine an experiment!)
+- Rationale: impossible for an individual empirical study because there would be too many variables that must vary (just imagine an experiment!)
-Especially at group/organizational levels where research designs are much more limited (no experiments) Especially macro-level theories.
+- Especially at group/organizational levels where research designs are much more limited (no experiments)
+- Especially macro-level theories.
 Similarly: RBV

+## Protocol/Outcome

+- Set date for presentation
+- Show LR-Seminar website and the **Review Protocol** section with criteria/template